MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Invoke-Command.md

 -or- `<local-variable>`

 The **param** keyword lists the local variables that are used in the command. **ArgumentList** supplies the values of the variables, in the order that they're listed.
+For more information about the behavior of **ArgumentList**, see [about_Splatting](about_Splatting.md#splatting-with-arrays).

 ```yaml
 Type: Object[]